 Window blinds are household furnishings that seem to get cleaned only when a sudden rush of energy takes over or when the sea of dust they emit becomes unbearable.
 However, the task isn’t as bad as it’s made out to be.
-Cleaning the blinds requires few materials and only takes a few minutes.
+Learning how to clean blinds is easy; it only requires familiar cleaning tools and a little know-how.
 Trust us, when you notice that your allergies have lessened and there aren’t as many dusty particles floating in the air, you’ll be grateful you spent the time to do a good clean.

 For a Simple Clean

 As with most household items, regular dusting will decrease the need for an annual hose down.
+White vinegar is a quick and easy blind cleaner.
 Simply put a clean soft cloth over your hand and dip your covered fingertips into a bowl of vinegar.
 Swipe your hand across the top and bottom of each slat and voila!
 For vinyl, faux wood, and other less sensitive materials, run a microfiber cloth across each blind to reduce static cling and minimize the mess.

 For a Deep Clean

 For the best way to clean blinds, follow this rule: Damp is okay, wet is not—especially when it comes to wooden blinds.
 Always remember that excess moisture can warp and discolor the wood.
-After performing the wipe down, use a vacuum brush attachment to eliminate excess dust and dirt.
-For stain-finished wood blinds, consider using lemon oil or wood preservative to give it extra shine.
-Close to let dry and enjoy those freshly cleaned blinds in less than an hour
+Vacuum your wooden blinds first and then wipe them down with your damp cloth.
+For stain-finished wooden blinds, consider using lemon oil or wood preservative to give it extra shine.

 How to Clean Faux Wood Blinds